frequently asked questions.

 WHO CAN ENTER THE AWARD?

-Traditionally and self-published authors who are Australian or New Zealand citizens or permanent residents.
+Traditionally and self-published authors and illustrators who are Australian or New Zealand citizens or permanent residents.

 WHAT TYPES OF BOOKS ARE YOU ACCEPTING?

-For the 2024 award, we are accepting picture books, chapter books, and middle grade, fiction only.
+For the 2025 award, we are accepting young adult novels, children's non-fiction, graphic novels, poetry and other (other meaning a category not already mentioned but not picture book, chapter book, or middle grade).
 All books entered must have an ISBN.
 Books that are part of a series are invited but must work as a standalone.

 WHEN DOES THE BOOK HAVE TO BE PUBLISHED?